-3. Whether the BESS installation includes machinery and equipment used directly in producing, transmitting or distributing electrical power?
+3. Whether the BESS includes machinery and equipment used directly in producing or transmitting electrical power?

 As described, the BESS utilizes batteries to store the solar generated energy until it is released to the grid at a later time.
-The need for a BESS to be included in the configuration of a solar power plant will depend on a customer's power purchase agreement ("PPA").
+The need for a BESS to be included in the configuration of a solar power plant will depend on a customer's PPA.
 If the PPA requires Taxpayer to provide energy on a scheduled basis outside of typical solar hours, then the BESS is required so that the power delivery can be controlled.
 Thus, a BESS does not produce electrical power, and it does not qualify as a transmission system under A.A.C.
-R15-5-128(C).
+R15-5-128(C) because it does not change the voltage of the power and it does not augment, integrate or tie together the sources of power supply.
 It stores electricity generated by the solar power plant so that it can be released to the grid at a later, scheduled time.
 It is not an essential part of the generation, transmission or distribution system since its purpose is to store and deliver electricity on a set schedule.
 As such, a solar power plant could be operated without one.
-Therefore, it is not part of a system that produces or transmits electricity19 and does not qualify for a deduction from Taxpayer's tax base.
+Therefore, it is not used directly in producing or transmitting electricity25 and does not qualify for a deduction from Taxpayer's tax base.

-4. Whether exempt systems also have independent functional utility and are exempt under A.R.S. § 42-5075(B)(7)?
+4. Whether exempt systems also have IFU so that the receipts from installation of those systems are exempt under A.R.S. § 42-5075(B)(7)?

-A.R.S. § 42-5075(B)(7)(a) provides a very broad deduction from the contracting tax base for gross income or the gross proceeds of sale from income derived from a contract for the installation, assembly, repair or maintenance of machinery, equipment or other tangible personal property that is deducted from the tax base under A.R.S. § 42-5061(B) and that has IFU.
-The deduction includes gross income from:
+A.R.S. § 42-5075(B)(7)(a) provides a broad deduction from the contracting tax base for gross income or the gross proceeds of sale for income derived from a contract for the installation,